kgisl/makesite/content/blog/2021-06-03-flo-drive-notes.md

 ### 2nd Station
 1. You will be inquired "Are you aware of the medical restrictions as to who should receive the COVISHIELD vaccine?"
-2. Only on your confirmation, you shall receive the vaccination immediately thereafter
+2. On your confirmation, you shall receive the vaccination immediately thereafter

 ### 3rd station
 1. Please collect our complimentary refreshments.
 Follow directions to the alloted parking lot.
 You must stay within the parking lot for at least 15-20 minutes.